GeorgeLuImmortal/RDL-Rationales-centric-Double-robustness-Learning/README.md

-# A Rationale-Centric Framework for Human-in-the-loop Machine Learning
+# A Rationale-Centric Framework for Human-in-the-loop Machine Learning (ACL2022)

-This repository is associated with paper [A Rationale-Centric Framework for Human-in-the-loop Machine Learning](https://arxiv.org/abs/2203.12918) (to be pulished in ACL 2022)
+This repository is associated with the paper [A Rationale-Centric Framework for Human-in-the-loop Machine Learning](https://arxiv.org/abs/2203.12918)

 ![overview](./plots/overview.png)